Nature-based solutions

 France

-In 2022, Amazon committed €3 million of funding over a three-year period to the Fonds Nature 2050, created by CDC Biodiversité.
+In 2022, we committed €3 million of funding over a three-year period to the Fonds Nature 2050, created by CDC Biodiversité.
 The funding will support the preservation, restoration, and management of an estimated 600,000 square meters of habitat.
 The Fonds Nature 2050 is devoted to preserving and restoring biodiversity while mitigating the consequences of climate change, as well as improving ecosystems and territorial resilience.

 Read more on Amazon News , opens in a new tab